ariporad/generator-boilerplate-generator/README.md

 By default, then generator will replace every instance of `{{# name #}}` with the name of that the user had chosen for their generated app.
 The package.json will also be updated.

-Of course, you can edit the generated generator, to add more options or do whatever.
+Of course, you can edit also the generated generator, to add more options or do whatever.

 ## Contributing